Grocery Shopping / Saving Money …

 A “bear gun” in camp or at the cabin is very common in the Yukon.
 It’s primary function is for protection of the humans in camp.

-After a few years of effort trying to put this plan together, the Yukon is now up and running with a “Hunters For The Hungry” type of meat sharing program.
-“Hunters For The Hungry” is in place in all 50 states in the United States and a similar effort in about half of the provinces …
+After a few years of effort, The Yukon is now up and running with a “Hunters For The Hungry” type of meat sharing program.

 Sleeping on good quality cots with a wood stove it was so comfortable that I stayed eight nights and prob-ably slept better than at home.